This Recipe for Disney’s Carrot Cake Sandwich Is Everything We Need Right Now

 Straight from the Trolley Car Cafe!

 Is there anything better than a slice of moist, spongy carrot cake?
 Hmm.
 How about a moist, spongy carrot cake sandwich at Disney’s Trolley Car Cafe?
 It’s one thing that makes Disney vacations even more magical.
-See how many millions Disney is losing due to park closures.

 Apparently plenty of people share our view, because now, a blogger has figured out how to make that beloved carrot cake sandwich at home—and she’s sharing the recipe with all of us.